dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.'
+	#comment : 'Start with spec_0011, add a sequence of packages each subclassing off of the the other to be loaded in order.
+The Core component is a sequenced component.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0011',
+	#name : 'index_0023',
-	#title : 'A single class with an extension method in a separate package.
-All packages loaded into a single symbol dict.
-Test methods validate classes and symbol dictionary mapping.',
+	#title : 'Start with spec_0011, add a sequence of packages each subclassing off of the the other to be loaded in order.
+The Core component is a sequenced component.',
-	#specName : 'spec_0011',
+	#specName : 'spec_0023',
-	#index : 11,
+	#index : 23,
-	#derivedFrom : 'spec_0001',
+	#derivedFrom : 'spec_0011',
-	#comment : 'RowanSample9-Core, RowanSample9-Extensions, and RowanSample9-Tests packages in default symbol dictionary.',
+	#comment : '',
 	#rowanIssues : [
-		495
+		568
 	],
 	#gemstoneIssues : [ ],
 	#rowanSHA : '6f8404a8c'